-- 3.1 The Assistant Head (Academic) in consultation with the Academic Deputy Head and Heads of Faculty, reviews the curriculum and suggests changes in the light of current requirements and developments. - 3.2 Heads of Department in consultation with the Assistant Head (Academic) complete and update staff teaching allocations, departmental development plans and their departmental handbooks annually.
-They are responsible for the effective delivery of schemes of work. - 3.3 The Head of Section (Lower School), together with the Heads of RGS The Grange and RGS Springfield and Heads of Faculty and Department, ensure a smooth transfer from feeder schools to the Senior School. - 3.4 The RGS timetable and options process is completed by the Senior Teacher in consultation with the Assistant Head (Academic), the Senior Leadership Team and Heads of Faculty and Department. - 3.5 The Careers Department, Heads of Year, Form Tutors and Heads of Department help to ensure that option subjects selected by pupils are appropriate. - 3.6 The Academic Leadership Team in consultation with the Deputy Head shares the responsibility for the effective delivery of the curriculum.
+- 3.1 The Assistant Head (Academic) in consultation with the Academic Deputy Head and Heads of Faculty, reviews the curriculum and suggests changes in the light of current requirements and developments. - 3.2 Heads of Department in consultation with the Senior Teacher (Academic) complete and update staff teaching allocations.
+Heads of Department also update their Departmental Development Plans and their Departmental Assessment Pathways and Marking and Feedback Policies annually.
+They are responsible for the effective delivery of schemes of work. - 3.3 The Head of Section (Lower School), together with the Head of RGS The Grange and Heads of Faculty and Department, ensure a smooth transfer from feeder schools to the Senior School. - 3.4 The RGS timetable and options process is completed by the Senior Teacher (Academic) in consultation with the Assistant Head (Academic), the Senior Leadership Team and Heads of Faculty and Department. - 3.5 The Careers Department, Heads of Year, Form Tutors and Heads of Department help to ensure that option subjects selected by pupils are appropriate. - 3.6 The Academic Leadership Team in consultation with the Deputy Head shares the responsibility for the effective delivery of the curriculum.